Finding a Spot

 Waivers will be emailed to your shiftboard email address, so please be sure your email is up to date!

 After checking in at the Arrival Gate, you will be given a “Resident” wristband that will permit you access through the ramp In/Out Gate.

 The In/Out Gate is staffed by Gate Perimeter Exodus staff and will be checking wristbands at the gate.
 Only those with “Resident Wristbands” will be permitted through the gate.
 Pilots will not be permitted to escort passengers through the gate until they receive a Scenic Briefing.

 Luggage carts are stationed outside of the In/Out Gate to aid pilots and passenger from moving baggage and cargo from the plane to the inside of the fence.
-The luggage carts are not permitted to leave the airport and must be returned to the In/Out Gate immediately after use to allow others to use them.
+Please keep airport luggage carts at the airport!
+Other pilots and passengers will be eternally grateful!
+Carts live at the In/Out Gate and the sooner you return yours, the sooner others can use them.